Graduate schemes guide 2022

 - Clifford Chance

-Do some research into your industry and ask your friends and family how they worked their way up to their current role.
-This might give you some insight into what you want your career to look like and where you want to be in five years time.
+Do some research into your industry and ask your friends and family how they worked their way up to their current roles.
+This might show you what you want your career to look like and where you want to be in five years.

 Graduate programmes for 2:2 degrees

-There's no denying that having a 2:1 or first can make your life a bit easier when it comes to job hunting, but having said that, a few of the biggest employers have started focusing less on degree classification and more on the quality of grad-scheme applications.
+There's no denying that graduating with a 2:1 or first can make your life a bit easier when it comes to job hunting.
+But having said that, a few of the top companies with graduate schemes have started focusing less on degree classification and more on the quality of grad-scheme applications.

 Some have even started running their own internal assessments (meaning no CVs are required) to give more opportunities to those who are perhaps less academic but still have loads to offer.

-Here are some top companies with graduate training programmes open to applicants with 2:2 degrees:
+Here are some best companies with graduate schemes open to applicants with 2:2 degrees:

 With a 2:2 under your belt, it's perhaps a good idea to show you have some other great work experience and impressive skills to offer too.

-If you don't get accepted onto a graduate programme, don't take it personally.
+Don't take it personally if you don't get accepted onto a graduate programme.
 Remember that they're super competitive and the majority of other applicants will be in the same boat.

 8 tips on how to get a place on graduate schemes

-Follow these steps to increase your chances of getting a place on a good graduate scheme:
+Here's how to get a place on a graduate scheme:

 - Find out how much you could earn – Salaries can vary widely depending on the company and industry, but graduate scheme salaries are generally around £27,000 (see expected salaries).

-- Make your CV stand out – To improve your CV, have a read of our guide to writing an outstanding CV.
+- Make your CV stand out – To improve your CV, read our guide to writing an outstanding CV.

 - Take time to write your job applications – Remember that applications take time!
 Be selective and spend a good amount of time on a few applications to boost your chances.
 Read more on how to apply for a graduate scheme.